 Questions?
 Consider attending an info session:

 Orientation Coordinators (OCs) will help plan and implement the Approaching Stanford process and New Student Orientation.
-This position is structured to be a formal work experience for undergraduate students, though coterm students are encouraged to apply.
-OCs will gain professional skills and experience including project management, effective communication and writing, collaboration, knowledge of University policies and procedures, teamwork, and mentorship.
-Communication with faculty, administrators, departments, services, new students, and parents/families is an integral aspect of this position.
-Please note that while OCs will be assigned a primary project area, they are expected to assist with other project areas throughout the job for a more well-rounded experience.
-Please mark your preferences in your application.
+OCs will gain professional skills and experience including project management, writing, collaboration, knowledge of University policies and procedures, teamwork, and mentorship.
+Communication with administrators, departments, services, new students, and parents/families is an integral aspect of this position.

 OCs are required to:

-Note: If hired, Academic Advising student staff members cannot hold a residence staff position (e.g. RA, RCC, PHE, Row Manager, etc.) for 2020-21 or enroll in any programs that occur before the start of the academic year in September 2020.
-We have found that students involved in these programs do not have the time needed to commit to Academic Advising staff responsibilities.
+Note: If hired, OCs cannot hold a residence staff position (e.g. RA, and ETA) for 2021-22 or enroll in any programs (Sophomore College and Arts Intensive) that occur before the start of the academic year in September 2021.
+We have found that students involved in these programs do not have the time needed to commit to OC responsibilities.

 Email Joanie at firstname.lastname@example.org